© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Galley Low bowl barrow is a scheduled monument protected by Historic England under reference 1010100.
 View the official record →

-Galley Low bowl barrow is a Bronze Age funerary monument situated in Derbyshire, England.
+Galley Low is a Bronze Age bowl barrow located in Derbyshire, England, representing a type of burial monument common to the prehistoric period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010100.

 Galley Low bowl barrow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010100.